witch-team/witchtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**DEVELOPMENT VERSION**

-Witchtools is a tool to manage data for integrated assessment models, with a primarly focus on the [WITCH integrated assessment model](https://www.witchmodel.org).
+witchtools manages input and output data for integrated assessment models, with a primarly focus on the [WITCH integrated assessment model](https://www.witchmodel.org).

 ## Installation